Download the PHP package cybex/laravel-protector without Composer

 To import a specific database file that you downloaded earlier, run

-Or just reference the database file name in the protector folder (default folder is storage/app/protector).
+Or just reference the database file name relative to the protector dump directory (default is storage/app/private/protector)

 To import the latest existing database file, run